chrisdavenport/BigTownWalk/README.md

 # BigTownWalk
 The next Shrewsbury Big Town Walk will take place this year on Friday 15th to Monday 18th April 2022.

 This code is the public repository for the custom Joomla component that will support the event.
 The public website is here: http://bigtownwalk.org.uk/

 Most of the code is written in PHP with JavaScript used to power the Google Maps.
-Feel free to look at the code, play with the website and report issues.
+Feel free to look at the code, play with the website and report any issues or suggestions for improvement.

 Code and/or documentation contributions are welcome.
 Please submit pull requests against the staging branch.